AnilRedshift/docker_www/www/html/wp-content/plugins/meow-lightbox/readme.txt

 == Frequently Asked Questions ==

-Please have a look at [Meow Lightbox](https://meowapps.com/plugin/meow-lightbox/).
+Please have a look at [Meow Lightbox](https://meowapps.com/meow-lightbox/).

 == Changelog ==

+= 3.2.2 (2022/09/29) =
+* Fix: Compatibility with WordPress 6.0.1.
+* Add: Latest versions of packages.
+* Info: We absolutely need your help and motivation.
+You can do it by writing a review [here]( https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post).
+Thanks a lot :)

 = 3.2.1 (2022/04/21) =
 * Add: jQuery is not required anymore.
 * Fix: There were some random issues.
-* Info: We absolutely need your help and motivation.
-You can do it by writing a review [here]( https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post).
-Thanks a lot :)

 = 3.1.9 (2022/04/14) =
 * Add: Option for Output Buffering.
 That will avoid issues for some users.